Paradise by the dashboard light: creating Salesforce dashboards

 Finally, have some fun.
 Fiddle around a bit before you set yourself too tight a timeline or make a commitment you’re not sure you can deliver on.
 And when you do start building your first dashboard, make sure you’ve done your research and know that there’s value in the dashboard you’re creating, otherwise you’ll be All Revved Up with No Place to Go.

-Michael Grant is the Chief Sales and Strategy Officer at TechShare Group Inc, a Salesforce consulting and development agency based in London, Ontario, Canada.
+Michael Grant is the VP, Marketing Automation and CRM at The Marketing Department, an integrated marketing agency based in London, Ontario, Canada.
 Michael is a digital veteran, with over 20 years’ experience in the internet and software development and delivery space.
 Beginning his career in graphic design, moving into web development, programming, leading development teams and eventually moving into the client service, strategy and sales side of business.